MMohsinM/Embedded-Project/README.md

 The dataset was obtained from kaggle and google images.

 # Preprocessing
-The preprocessing was done using openCV which was used to resize the images to 224x224 image size SKlearn train test split was used to split the data into train and validation set ImageDataGenerator from Kaggle was used for data augmentation as well feeding batches to the model.
+The preprocessing was done using openCV which was used to resize the images to 224x224 image size.
+SKlearn train test split was used to split the data into train and validation set.
+ImageDataGenerator from Kaggle was used for data augmentation as well feeding batches to the model.

 # Architechture